stonefishy/stonefishy.github.io/source/_posts/2015-02-13-guave-immutable-collection.markdown

 ---
-layout: post

 title: "Guave - Immutable Collection"
 date: 2015-02-13 14:58:17 +0800
 comments: true
-categories: [Guava, Java]
+categories: Backend
+tags: [Java, Guava]
 ---
 `Immutable` that means it can not be changed.
 Let's get example to see what's different with `mutable` objects.